-This example shows how to view and merge the changes between two Simulink® models from the comparison report.
-You can view and merge the Simulink and Stateflow® differences in the resulting report.
-A Stateflow® license is required to run this example.
+This example shows how to use the comparison report in MATLAB® to understand what has changed between two different designs.
+It shows how to view and merge the changes between two Simulink® models containing Stateflow® using the comparison report.
+A Stateflow license is required to run this example.

 The Comparison Tool shows a report that only includes the differences between the two models, not the complete model hierarchies.

 Colors indicate if items have been modified (purple), inserted (blue), or deleted (yellow).

 Step Through Differences

 Use the Next and Previous navigation buttons on the Comparison tab to step through groups of changes in the report:

 The report goes through the changes one by one.
 If the selected item in the Left tree has a match, it will also be selected in the Right tree.

 MATLAB displays both models next to the report.
 The report highlights the selected items in both Simulink models if it is possible.

 Highlight Differences in the Simulink Models